 rsync.
 RsyncOSX is monitoring the task for progress and termination.
 The user can abort a tasks at any time.
 Please let the abort to finish and cleanup properly before starting a new task.
 It might take a few seconds.
 If not the apps might become unresponsive.

 One of many advantages of utilizing

 rsync is that it can restart and continue the synchronize task from where it was aborted.

 RsyncOSX is not developed to be an easy to use synchronize and backup tool.
 The main purpose is to assist and ease the use of

 The UI of RsyncOSX can for users who dont know

 rsync, be difficult or complex to understand.
-The main objective for RsyncOSX is to ease the use of
+The main objective is to ease the use of

-rsync.
-That is beyond the scope of RsyncOSX.
-Setting the wrong parameters to rsync can result in deleted data.
+rsync, not teach macOS users how to use it.
+That is beyond the scope.
+Setting wrong parameters to rsync can result in deleted data.
 And RsyncOSX will not stop you for doing so.
-That is why it is very important to execute a simulated run,
+That is why it is very important to execute a simulated run (

---dry-run, and inspect what happens before a real run.
+--dry-run) and inspect what happens before a real run.